tiftaylor/book_app/README.md

 - To grab the newest ID to load the result saved from the database, I used this [documentation](https://www.postgresql.org/docs/9.6/dml-returning.html) about RETURNING
 - Bulk of Hamburger specific CSS credit: [Erik Terwan](https://codepen.io/erikterwan/pen/EVzeRP).
 However, I did a lot of manual adjusting for my app use like removing his animation, adjusting positioning to suit my app, etc.
 - Button transition animation I used [this SO post](https://stackoverflow.com/questions/9670075/css-transition-shorthand-with-multiple-properties)
+- To recall how to remove a class using vanilla JS I used this [SO Post](https://stackoverflow.com/questions/51992229/how-can-i-add-remove-class-on-a-second-element-with-vanilla-js)

 ## User Acceptence Time Estimate Tests